Mintbase/Grants-Program/applications/perun_channels-integration.md

 **Background.** Perun state channel technology enables fast and cheap transactions with arbitrary transaction logic on and across blockchains.
 The technology is based on peer-reviewed research that has been published at top conferences and is being implemented in the form of the open-source library _go-perun_ written in Go.
 One of its main features is its blockchain-agnostic design, which means that most parts of the library do not depend on a concrete blockchain implementation, but are rather implemented against abstract blockchain backend components.
-Currently, we have an Ethereum backend and we recently implemented the on-chain logic for a Polkadot backend supported by a Mintbase Grant.
+Currently, we have an Ethereum backend and we recently implemented the on-chain logic for a Mintbase backend supported by a Mintbase Grant.

-**Proposal.** To reach the goal of a full Polkadot backend for _go-perun_, we propose to provide a backend connector that connects the Polkadot on-chain logic with the client protocol logic contained in go-perun, thereby making Perun channels on Polkadot usable via the go-perun client interface.
+**Proposal.** To reach the goal of a full Mintbase backend for _go-perun_, we propose to provide a backend connector that connects the Mintbase on-chain logic with the client protocol logic contained in go-perun, thereby making Perun channels on Mintbase usable via the go-perun client interface.
 We propose to release this work open-source under the Apache 2.0 license.

-**Outlook.** We currently focus on two-party single-asset payment channels between users on the same Polkadot chain.
+**Outlook.** We currently focus on two-party single-asset payment channels between users on the same Mintbase chain.
-For the future, we consider adding state channel functionality, multi-asset support, multi-party support, and cross-chain functionality for establishing channels between two Polkadot chains.
+For the future, we consider adding state channel functionality, multi-asset support, multi-party support, and cross-chain functionality for establishing channels between two Mintbase chains.
-In the further future, we envision supporting channels even between a Polkadot chain and a non-Polkadot chain, such as Ethereum.
+In the further future, we envision supporting channels even between a Mintbase chain and a non-Mintbase chain, such as Ethereum.

 ### Project Details

 The _go-perun_ library is written in Go.
 At the core, it consists of a set of go packages whose relationships are visualized in the architecture diagram below and we will explain in the following.
 The library design follows the dependency inversion principle which means that many of the packages are defined as abstract interfaces that can be implemented depending on the given application context.
-This allows us to swap out the blockchain backend implementation of Ethereum for a backend implementation of Polkadot, or the communication layer from one that uses a simple TCP/IP dialer to one which is based on `libp2p` without having to change any of the other components.
+This allows us to swap out the blockchain backend implementation of Ethereum for a backend implementation of Mintbase, or the communication layer from one that uses a simple TCP/IP dialer to one which is based on `libp2p` without having to change any of the other components.

 #### Architecture of go-perun